Agriculture and farming practices – Sugar

 • the British Beet Research Organisation (BBRO).

 These engagements aim to enhance crop resilience and productivity while reducing negative environmental impacts.
 This is achieved by partnering with SASRI in South Africa to trial new sugar cane varieties and working with the BBRO in the UK to test different approaches to monitoring emissions from sugar beet cultivation.
-The collaboration with AIMCRA in Spain strengthens the links between individual farmers and field technicians to provide better guidance on crop management.
+The collaboration with AIMCRA and Agroteo in Spain strengthens the links between individual farmers and field technicians to provide better guidance on crop management.

 EDITOR NOTE: